SlicerMorph/SlicerMorph101/README.md

 ```
 This is a one-time setup, unless the instance has to be deleted and re-created.
 Share will be mapped to:

-**/media/share/MorphoCloudCephShare**
+`/media/share/MorphoCloudCephShare`

-and it will be read-only.
-You should continue saving your data into the your **MyData** folder (located in /media/volumes/MyData)
+and **it will be read-only**.
+You should continue saving your data into the your **MyData** folder (located in `/media/volume/MyData`)

+#### Data transfer between your local computer and remote instance
+**Uploading to remote:** If your files are small (<100MB) and you have a stable connection, just dragging and dropping individual files to the browser window.
+Those files will be saved under your **MyData** volume, which is located at `/media/volumes/MyData/`.
+If your data is already on the cloud (e.g., MorphoSource, dropbox, google drive, etc), the fastest way is to use the Firefox browser built into the instance and directly download them to your remote session.
+Just remember to copy them to your `MyData`. </br>
+**Downloading from the remote:** If the file is small, you can use the interface shown above in the screenshot (Box D:), which works one file at a time.

+If you have many files, or your files are large, we advise to use SFTP (Secure FTP) tools for bulk upload/download.
+There are many free tools, search one for your computer.
+Remember, any data you have generated and important for you, you should download to your own computer.

 ### Day 1